Cheapest Places to Live in Illinois

 This article will list some of the cheapest but best neighborhoods throughout the state of Illinois.
 To determine which areas are the best, I’ve looked at factors like average home price and income, crime rates, education, entertainment, and population.
 Most of these towns have a small population, which helps keep the cost of living low.

 Fairmont City is technically in the state of Illinois, but it is right on the border of St. Louis, Missouri.
 There are even parts of the town where you can see the famous Gateway Arch across the water.
 This small town has a population of just over 2,500 and both the average home value and rent are well below the national averages.
 The average home value is $66,000 and the average rent is $745 a month!
 This is considered very cheap housing for Illinois and residents still have access to the city life with St. Louis just miles away.
-Fairmont City is also known for its Hispanic culture and has some of the best Mexican food in the Midwest.
+Fairmont City is also known for its Hispanic culture and is known for having some of the best Mexican food in the Midwest.

 Hartford, like Fairmont City, is considered a suburb of St. Louis (15 miles away) and has a population of under 1,750.
 Surprisingly, the majority of residents (74%) are renting in the area with an average price of $886.
 The median home value in Hartford is less than half of the national average at $72,100.
 Resident reviews discuss low crime rates and property taxes that make everyone feel at home.
 The town has a Lewis and Clark State Historic Site that is run by the Illinois Department of Natural Resources and offers educational tours of the camp that Lewis and Clark stayed at for a year.